FAFSA: Free Application for Federal Student Aid

 Your path to financial aid starts here!

-The FAFSA from is your staring point for higher education financial aid.
+The FAFSA is your staring point for higher education financial aid.
 Most students fill out the form in 30 minutes.

 This one form puts you in reach of $120 billion in student aid provided by each year the U.S. Department of Education.
 If you wait too long fill out the FAFSA, you may come up short!